 LnI or Auto accident Claim number or pre-authorization form if needed

-Co-pay (if needed) – you may pay with check, cash or HSA/FSA cards only.
-(We cannot accept other credit or debit cards)
+Co-pay (if needed) – you may pay with check, cash, HSA/FSA cards or standard CC.

 Returning Patients: We welcome our return patients.
-If it has been more than three months since your last appointment you will need to complete our current medical history form via the Patient Portal.
+If it has been more than three months since your last appointment you will need to complete our the medical history form via the Patient Portal.
 Look for an email with the link to the Portal.

 What to Expect at Your First Visit: